SimenB/stylint/README.md

 Looks for instances of `0px`.
 You don't need the px.
 Checks all units, not just px.

 Example: prefer `margin-right 0` over `margin-right 0em`

+### zIndexDuplicates (default: false, boolean)
+If a z-index value has been used before, throw a warning.
+Is this useful?
+WHO KNOWS

+### zeroUnits (default: false, number or false)
+Enforce some (very) basic z-index sanity.
+Any number passed in will be used as the base for your z-index values.
+Throws an error if your value is not normalized.

+Example if set to 5: prefer `z-index 10` over `z-index 9` Example if set to 10: prefer `z-index 20` over `z-index 15` Example if set to 50: prefer `z-index 100` over `z-index 75`